endybits/github-actions-from-scratch/README.md

     - They can be specific actions within a repository, such as pushes to branches, pull requests, or new issues.
     - Workflow runs can be triggered by external events like scheduled workflows, repository dispatch events, and webhooks.
     - Events define when a workflow should run and provide context to determine which jobs and steps to execute.
-    - You can customize workflows to respond to various events based on your project's needs.
+    - You can customize workflows to respond to various events based on your project's needs: `on: [event_1, event_2, ...]`

   Runners and events are fundamental to the functioning of GitHub Actions.
 Runners execute workflows on designated machines, while events determine when and why those workflows should run.
 Understanding these concepts helps you orchestrate your automation effectively! 🤖🎉